cbarkinozer/Java/Spring/Spring.md

 }
 ```

-@**Transient**: It is used in cases where we want a field to be in the pojo but not in the database.
+**@Transient**: It is used in cases where we want a field to be in the pojo but not in the database.

 ```java
 @Entity